0-lucas/digitalgarden.github.io/content/Machine Learning/Deep Learning/Term-Frequency.md

 # What is it?

-The *Term-frequency representation*, also referred as *TF*, for short, is a way of **representing sentences in [[Vectors]]**, **counting each word** and adding to the its index in the vector.
-It's different from the [One-Hot vectorization](https://www.geeksforgeeks.org/ml-one-hot-encoding/), where a index can go up to an infinite sum of its present words.
+The *Term-frequency representation*, also referred to as *TF*, for short, is a way of **representing sentences in [[Vectors]]**, **counting each word** and adding to its index in the vector.
+It's different from the [One-Hot vectorization](https://www.geeksforgeeks.org/ml-one-hot-encoding/), where an index can go up to an infinite sum of its present words.

 It's widely used in [[Natural Language Processing]] and [[Large Language Models]] for [[Deep Learning]] purposes.
 ___